Harmix/pam-benchmark/docs/benchmark_rewrite_plan.md

 ## 13. Resolved decisions

 - **Folder layout.** No wrapper package; `src/` on `PYTHONPATH` with subdirs as top-level packages.
 Existing empty `src/agents/` is renamed to `src/baselines/`.
-- **Legacy PAM files.** Deleted outright in T2.1; rely on git history for the M2 PAM port.
+- **Legacy Pam files.** Deleted outright in T2.1; rely on git history for the M2 Pam port.
 No `legacy/` quarantine folder.
 - **HF `datasets` shadow.** Custom loaders only — M1 ships a JSON loader for LoCoMo; HF `datasets` is not a dependency.
 Same approach for every future memory dataset that ships as JSON.
 Revisit only if a dataset is HF-Hub-only and not easily exportable.
 - **Judge default model.** `gpt-4o` by default; overridable via `--judge-model` on `scripts/run_benchmark.py`.
 - **LLM-judge vs. F1.** Report **both** wherever both are well-defined; LLM-judge is the **primary** metric for cross-baseline comparison.
 F1 stays for parity with the LoCoMo paper.